HoWC1999/assignment-4--principles-of-databases--cs-365--fall-2024/README.md

 ## ❖ Questions ❖

 ### 1. [2.4] What is the difference between a Cartesian Product, a Natural Join, and Theta-Joins?
-Cartesian Product:
+#### Cartesian Product:
 Combines every tuple of the first relation with every tuple of the second relation.
 Result size is the product of the sizes of the two relations.

-Natural Join:
+#### Natural Join:
-Combines tuples from two relations based on all common attribute names.
+Combines tuples from two relations based on all common attributes.
 Automatically removes duplicate columns.

-Theta-Joins:
+#### Theta-Joins:
 Combines tuples based on a specific condition using comparison operators.
 More flexible as it allows conditions beyond equality.

+The three are different in terms of the number of tuples produced, the attributes used for joining, and the flexibility of the join condition.

 ### 2. [2.5] What is a Referential Integrity Constraint?